Leam West Bog

 Visitor Facilities And Travel

-The reserve is located in County Roscommon in the Irish midlands, accessible via local roads.
-Facilities are minimal with limited parking and no formal visitor center.
-The nearest towns with services are in the surrounding area.
+The reserve is located in Connemara, County Galway, in the west of Ireland, accessible via local roads in the Screebe area south of Maam Cross.
+Facilities are minimal with limited parking and no formal visitor centre.
 Waterproof boots are essential as the bog surface is wet and uneven.
-The site is primarily of interest to naturalists and those seeking to experience an increasingly rare Irish landscape.
+[1] The site is primarily of interest to naturalists and those seeking to experience an increasingly rare Irish landscape type.
+Nearby Connemara National Park provides visitor facilities and interpretation for those wishing to learn more about Atlantic bog ecosystems.

 Conservation And Sustainability

-Historical turf cutting at the bog margins has created areas of degradation that threaten to spread into the intact core through water table lowering.
-Drain blocking programs aim to restore hydrology in damaged peripheral areas.
-The ongoing exercise of turbary rights on adjacent unprotected bog creates management challenges.
-Fire represents a significant risk, particularly in dry spring conditions.
-Climate change could alter the moisture balance that maintains active peat growth, potentially switching the bog from a carbon sink to a carbon source.
+The reserve forms part of the Connemara Bog Complex Special Area of Conservation, recognising the international importance of this landscape for blanket bog conservation.
+[1] Historical turf cutting at the bog margins has created areas of degradation that threaten to spread into the intact core through water table lowering.
+Drain blocking programmes aim to restore hydrology in damaged peripheral areas.
+Climate change could alter the moisture balance that maintains active peat growth across this Atlantic blanket bog, potentially switching the bog from a carbon sink to a carbon source.

 Visitor Ratings